 housing (space permitting) if you are found to be responsible for violating the Substance-Free House policy.
 To acquire a room in Brown House you simply choose it during Room Selection.

-Substance-Free House policy contract must be signed at Room Selection.
+2018-19 Substance-Free Contract for Brown House must be signed at Room Selection.

 TEMPORARY SPACE RESIDENTS